JavaCS3/xterm-player/README.md

 ### How to customize theme

-Here is a solarized dard example
+Here is a solarized dark example
 ```javascript
 const solarized_dark_theme = {
   background: '#002b36',